CASL/VERAview/README.md

 the default is to install in your home directory.

-## Fast Track to Tracking the Repository
+## Fast Path to Tracking the Repository

 The easiest path for tracking repository updates is to install the pre-built Miniconda2 environment for your platform and extracting it in you